Michelle Wolf: Joke Show

 In December 2019, Netflix released Joke Show, a stand-up comedy special written and performed by Wolf.

+Bill Burr Presents: Friends Who Kill

-Michelle Wolf is featured on Netflix's "Bill Burr Presents: Friends Who Kill" in 2022.
+Michelle Wolf was featured on Netflix's Bill Burr Presents: Friends Who Kill in 2022.

+It's Great to Be Here

+In September 2023 Wolf released a new comedy mini series, It's Great to Be Here.

+The Daily Show guest hosting

+Wolf guest hosted The Daily Show the week of November 27, 2023.

 Personal life

 Wolf is an avid runner, and took part in a marathon in 2005 (Las Vegas), and a 50 mi ultramarathon in 2018 at the Bonneville Salt Flats in Utah.
-On her Netflix special "Joke Show," she mentioned that in the past, she has had an abortion.